kartotherian/kartotherian/doc/coding.md

 - `app.metrics.gauge`
 - `app.metrics.unique`

-How can one them?
+How can one collect them?
 Let's show it on `/people/:name/news`.
 This route uses an external request to complete its action, which means that you have little control over your service's response time, as it is dominated by the request to Wikinews.
 Two interesting metrics that we can collect here (and that directly affect the service's response time) are the external request's response time and